Burj Littan

 Burj Littan is a small farming village in the Northern Indian state of Punjab.

 Demographics

 This village is predominantly occupied by Sikh people, along with several Gurdwaras.
 Burj Littan has 9 Gurudwara Sahib.

 Culture

-Within the community of Burj Littan, many individuals partake in Kabbaddi, Punjab's national game.
-Excellent Kabbaddi players came from Burj Littan; the majority of which are now students in Canada.
+Within the community of Burj Littan, many individuals partake in kabaddi, Punjab's national game.
+Excellent kabaddi players came from Burj Littan; the majority of which are now students in Canada.